AlmasB/CI628/lectures/lecture3/PITCHME.md

 #### Compiling and linking with SDL

-We have to tell the compiler where SDL2 is (depending on the installation) and how to link against it
+We have to tell the compiler where SDL2 headers are (depending on the installation) and how to link against SDL2.

 ```
 $ g++ -c Main.cpp -I /usr/include/SDL2/